Sustainable and responsible investing

 Exclusions

 SPF does not invest in companies that fail to act in accordance with the UN Global Compact’s Ten Principles.
 We also exclude producers of controversial weapons such as nuclear, biological, and chemical weapons, depleted uranium munitions, and white phosphorus munitions.
+SPF also excludes companies that are involved in tobacco production (turnover limit >0%) and companies involved in coal mining and extracting oil from tar sands (turnover limit >5%).
 We also exclude companies and countries that conduct activities that the United Nations, the European Union, or the Dutch government deem unacceptable.
 These are mainly issues concerning human rights and weapons.
-To identify companies and countries for exclusion, Sustainalytics carries out screening on behalf of the fund to establish the companies and countries in which SPF should not invest.
-Sustainalytics screens both developed and emerging markets on the above criteria.
+To identify companies and countries for exclusion, Morningstar Sustainalytics carries out screening on behalf of the fund to establish the companies and countries in which SPF should not invest.
+Morningstar Sustainalytics screens both developed and emerging markets on the above criteria.

-At end 2022, SPF excluded 106 companies and 14 countries from its investment universe.
-In comparison: at end 2021, SPF excluded 101 companies and 13 countries from its investment universe
+At end 2023, SPF excluded 174 companies and 14 countries from its investment universe.
+By way of comparison: at end 2022, 106 companies and 14 countries in total were excluded.

 Transparency

 SPF signed the Covenant on International Socially Responsible Investment (‘IMVB-covenant’ in Dutch) in 2018.
-In doing so, we pledged to embed the OECD guidelines and UN Guiding Principles in our policies, outsource activities to external service providers, and monitor and report on this topic
+In doing so, we pledged to embed the OECD guidelines and UN Guiding Principles in our policies, outsource activities to external service providers, and monitor and report on this topic.
+We do this by means of the SPF Annual Report.

 The SPF brochure Socially Responsible Investment and Corporate Governance provides more information on all subjects.